 How to Control Stink Bugs

 Controlling a stink bug infestation primarily involves preventive measures and non-chemical treatments to keep the environment unfriendly for these pests.
-One popular way to get rid of stink bugs is by ensuring all cracks and openings in your home are sealed, especially as cooler weather approaches, since stink bugs seek shelter inside homes during this time.
+The best ways to get rid of stink bugs is by:

 Conclusion